 IV.
-Preliminaries concerning the syntax of the language of reconstruction formal language.
+Preliminaries concerning the syntax of the language of reconstruction composition functor '+' are drastically limited in the intended formal language.
 The limitations can be summed up as follows (leaving aside the limitation that does not directly concern compositional expressions, namely, that there is to be no embedding of functional terms in functional terms):

-On the basis of Thomasic doctrine, the possibilities of expression by means of the composition functor '+' are drastically limited in the intended
+On the basis of Thomasic doctrine, the possibilities of expression by means of the

-^{3.} The pure form and the being it carries are, in combination, the actuating form.
+&lt;sup>3 The pure form and the being it carries are, in combination, the actuating form.